agro23/GummiCompany/README.md

 The site will include the following functionality and their corresponding tests:

-* Fully functioning Product model with tests for:
+* Fully functioning Product model with tests for: - X
 	- The constructor
 	- Equals()
 	- Method for returning an average rating

-* Fully functioning Review model with tests for:
+* Fully functioning Review model with tests for: - X
 	- The constructor
 	- Equals()
 	- Method for checking if rating is between 1-5,